10 Simple Tips And Remedies to Relieve Hemorrhoid Itching.

 • Fungal infection — Candida overgrowth in the area is more common than most people think, especially after antibiotics.
 It needs an antifungal cream to clear up.

-• Pinworms — this is especially worth considering if you have young kids at home.
+• Pinworms — especially worth considering if you have young kids at home.
 Pinworm itching is typically worst at night, and it's treated with a single pill.

 • Diet irritation — coffee, citrus, tomatoes, and spicy foods can irritate the perianal skin even in people without hemorrhoids.